fmarino-412/SABD_project2_BallettiMarino/readme.md

 This package contains data serialization and deserialization utilities:

-* `FlinkStringToKafkaSerializer.java` needed to serialize Flink output strings for Kafka publication,
+* `FlinkStringToKafkaSerializer.java` needed to serialize Flink output strings for publication Kafka topics,
 * `JsonPOJODeserializer.java` used to deserialize custom object from JSON format,
 * `JsonPOJOSerializer.java` used to serialize custom object to JSON format and
 * `SerDesBuilders.java` used to build ser-des for Kafka Streams.